WICG/WebApiDevice/README.md

 Please prepare a Chrome OS device, and switch it into [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md#dev-mode).

 ### Setting up feature flags
-Please choose either of following approaches to enable the required feature flags.
+In order to enable this API in Chrome, the experimental web platform features should be enabled.
+It can be done either by either of the following approaches.
-* Turn on the `enable-experimental-web-platform-features` flag in the Experiments page (`chrome://flags`) if a Chrome browser is available.
+* Turn on the `enable-experimental-web-platform-features` flag in the Experiments page (`chrome://flags`).
-* Add a line `--enable-experimental-web-platform-features` into the `/etc/chrome_dev.conf` file if a Chrome browser is not available.
+* Add `--enable-experimental-web-platform-features` into `/etc/chrome_dev.conf` file on your test device.

 ### Setting up test policies
-Please add a `DeviceAttributesAllowedForOrigins` policy in the `test_policy.json` file to allow specific origins to access device attributes.
-See [Linux Quick Start](https://www.chromium.org/administrators/linux-quick-start) for more details.
+Please add a `DeviceAttributesAllowedForOrigins` policy into `test_policy.json` file to allow specific origins to access device attributes.
 Here is an example of enabling the permissions for Google search website.

 ```yaml
 {